 UW-Eau Claire and University Studies Abroad Consortium (USAC) entered into a cooperative agreement beginning with the 2007-2008 academic year in order to offer the Pau, France program to students.
-Effective summer 2017, students will be allowed to participate on the Pau summer program.
+Effective spring 2016, students also have the opportunity to study abroad at the new location in Lyon, France.